Milton E. Miles: World War II

 From 1939 to 1942 Miles was a member of the Navy Department Interior Control Board, being promoted to commander and then captain in 1942.
-In 1942–1943 he served as U.S. Naval Observer, Chungking, China, and as Chief of OSS (Office of Strategic Services) for the Far East.
-In 1943–1945 he was Deputy Director of the Sino-American Cooperative Organization (SACO), and also served as Commander, U.S. Naval Group, China in 1944–1945, receiving the temporary rank of rear admiral in 1945.
+In 1942–1943 he served as U.S. Naval Observer, Chongqing, China, and as Chief of OSS (Office of Strategic Services) for the Far East.
+In 1943–1945 he was deputy director of the Sino-American Cooperative Organization (SACO), and also served as Commander, U.S. Naval Group, China in 1944–1945, receiving the temporary rank of rear admiral in 1945.

 Post-war

 In 1946 Miles commanded the heavy cruiser Columbus (CA-74), and in 1947 he was a planning officer on the staff of the Service Force, Atlantic Fleet.
 He received promotion to rear admiral in 1948 to command Cruiser Division One, and then commanded Cruiser Division Six and Cruiser Division Four in 1949.

 Between 1950 and 1954 Miles was the director of Pan American Affairs and U.S. Naval Missions in the Office of the Chief of Naval Operations and Senior Naval Delegate to Inter-American Defense Board.
 He served as Commandant of the 15th Naval District in the Panama Canal Zone in 1954, and was on-site Commander of "Operation Friendship", a flood relief program at Tampico, Mexico in 1955, in the wake of Hurricane Janet.
 From 1956 Miles was the Commandant of the 3rd Naval District, based at New York, and also Commander of the U.S. Naval Base, New York.
 He retired in 1958 with the rank of Vice Admiral.

 Miles died on 25 March 1961.